wp-plugins/display-embedded-videos-by-dbiota/readme.txt

 Stable tag: trunk
 License: GPL2

-You can display the embedded Youtube videos within your site.
+You can display a gallery of the embedded Youtube videos within your site.

 == Description ==
 You can display one, some or all the youtube videos previously embedded in your site.
-They can be shown chronologically (last videos posted) or in a daily random basis, which is more interesting to get your visitors engaged (each day they visit the video list, it will show different random videos from your site).
+They can be shown chronologically (last videos posted) or in a daily random basis, which is more interesting and powerful to get your visitors engaged (each day they visit the video list, it will show different random videos from your site).

-It just works with a shortcode, which accepts several parameters.
+It just works with shortcodes, which accepts several parameters.
 The shortcodes can be easily created in the plugin Settings Page with a Shortcode Wizard

 Shortcode example: